hmage/norm/README.md

 ## Hardcoded paths

-The compiled binaries are not for distribution -- compilation process adds hardcoded paths to them and won't work in any other location.
+The compiled binaries are not for distribution -- compilation process adds hardcoded paths and they won't work in any other location.

 ## Proxies